ravehero3/cink/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The design strictly adheres to a Balenciaga-inspired minimalist aesthetic, using a black-and-white color palette with neon green accents solely for primary calls to action.
 The design avoids grays, shadows, and gradients.
 Typography features enlarged "Helvetica Neue" (or similar sans-serif) with specific letter spacing for headlines.
 A consistent 8px-based spacing system is used throughout.
 The layout includes a 1600px max-width container and responsive product grids.
 Buttons have sharp corners with minimal hover effects.
 Headers are fixed, integrating search functionality and a three-column grid layout with reduced icon sizes (22px) and specific font styles for navigation.
 Cart and saved products use slide-in drawers with semi-transparent overlays.
+Product cards include color variant display on hover and clickable image navigation dots.
+Single product pages feature a heart icon for saving, standardized typography for titles and buttons, and carefully adjusted spacing.
+Accordion sections (Product Information, Size & Fit, Shipping, Care) include smooth arrow rotation and content reveal animations.

 ### Technical Implementations
-The project is built using Next.js 14 (App Router) and TypeScript.
-Tailwind CSS manages all styling.
-State management for the cart, recently viewed items, and saved products is handled by Zustand.
+The project is built using Next.js 14 (App Router) and TypeScript, with Tailwind CSS for styling.
+Zustand manages client-side state for the cart, recently viewed items, and saved products.
 The application features a comprehensive checkout flow, order creation, and confirmation.
 Search functionality includes product filtering.
 Promo code validation and discount calculations are integrated.
-Homepage video and category sections are customizable via an admin interface, utilizing a Zustand store for content persistence.
-UI animations, such as search bar slide-down and delayed content fade-in, are carefully implemented for a smooth user experience.
+Homepage video and category sections are customizable via an admin interface.
+UI animations, such as search bar slide-down, delayed content fade-in, and interactive elements (like sparkle animation on saving products), are implemented for a smooth user experience.
+Saved product functionality includes database synchronization for authenticated users and local storage persistence for unauthenticated users.
+Admin users are redirected to the admin dashboard upon login.

 ### Feature Specifications
 - **Product Catalog**: Comprehensive display of products with images, size options, and stock levels.